800-282-2882 if you want to be on the program and the email address lrushbow at eibnet.com.

 But the point is, we know they're not telling us all the truth.

-And i I mean, back in the day the government, okay, they didn't tell you everything, but boy, what they told you was as close to the truth as they could get.
+But boy, what they told you was as close to the truth as they could get.

 Well, yeah.

-Yeah, as they could get, they just left it out.
+They just left it out.

 They do everything but wink at you when they're telling you this.

-You know, Gruber's you know Gruber's been in contact with him.
+You know, Gruber's, you know, Gruber's been in contact with him.

-He won't say it, they won't say it.
+He won't say it.

-You know, he was in the White House.
+Oh, you know, he was in the White House.

 Gruber is going to get away with it.